OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:12

-those who are pure in their own eyes and yet are not cleansed of their filth;
+those who consider themselves pure but have not been cleansed from their wrongdoing;

 ## Proverbs 30:13